qmlxevi/QTMLforBiomedicalImages_ComparativeStudy/src/pennylane/readme.md

 By using Pennylane, this project benefits from state-of-the-art quantum software tailored to the needs of quantum machine learning research and experimentation.

 Please feel free to explore and learn more about this powerful framework by visiting the [official Pennylane website](https://pennylane.ai/).
-There, you'll find comprehensive documentation, tutorials, and resources to get started with quantum computing and machine learning.
+There, you'll find comprehensive documentation, tutorials, and resources to get started with quantum computing and quantum machine learning.

 ---